Thursday 18th of March 2021 6:00 pm

 → GREEN (indicates we are proceeding as planned)

 → AMBER (postponed, a new date will be announced)

 → RED (the BNSW event is cancelled)

 All Basketball NSW events are set to GREEN.

-→Parents/guardian who have scorebench duty count as one of the spectators for the team.
+→ Parents/guardians who have scorebench duty still count as one of the spectators for the team.

 The NSW Government has enacted several Public Health Orders which directly impact on the Sport and Active Recreation Sector.
 Public Health (COVID-19 Restrictions on Gathering and Movement) Order (No 7) 2020.